Winchester Dental Implant Surgery

 Are You a Candidate for Implants?

 Call us to set up a consultation to see if you are a candidate for implants!
 Any of our three doctors will be mor than willing to examine your bone and determine whether or not you are a candidate.
 In some cases, the doctor may recommend a bone grafting procedure before the placement, if you are not an ideal candidate.

 Do Implants Need Special Care?

-TEETH-IN-A-DAY is a revolutionary concept providing patients with fully functioning teeth on dental implants in one single procedure that can last as little as an hour.
+The All-on-4 procedure is a revolutionary concept providing patients with functioning teeth on dental implants in one single procedure.

 This technology was recently developed by Nobel Biocare and allows for collaboration between both the restorative doctor and the surgeon.
 This merging of knowledge and experience achieves not only increased safety, but also a more precise implant placement.
 In addition, the fabrication of a prosthesis is completed prior to the surgery.
 The surgery is done in an arthroscopic fashion without requiring any flap reflection.
 This benefits the patient in that there is less postoperative discomfort, less swelling and less bruising.
 Patients can often resume their normal activities the next day.